 - B MINIMUM WAGE

 The minimum hourly wage rates are set by regulation.
 The general minimum wage in Ontario is $10.25 per hour or $9.60 for students.
-In British Columbia, the minimum wage for all employees is $8.00 per hour, and $6.00 for employees who are new to the workforce and have worked less than 500 hours.
-In Alberta, the minimum wages for all employees is $8.80 per hour.
-Some salespeople and professional employees are entitled to a weekly minimum wage of $352.00.
-In Quebec, the minimum wage is $9.00 per hour and is rising to $9.50 per hour on May 1, 2010.
+In British Columbia, the general minimum wage for most employees is $10.25 per hour.
+In Alberta, the minimum wages for all employees is $ 9.40 per hour ($9.05 for persons who serve liquor directly to customers/patrons).
+Some salespeople and professional employees are entitled to a weekly minimum wage of $352.
+In Quebec, the minimum wage is $9.90 per hour since May 1, 2012.

 - C RECORD KEEPING